 Probably in order to annoy the British, but mainly to ensure equal access to the area for all nations, Svalbard was recognised as Norwegian, but all countries who signed the agreement were granted non-discriminatory rights to hunting, fishing, mineral resources and arctic exploration.

 Today Svalbard is a visa-free zone: you can be from any country and live and work there indefinitely.
 Some have even used it as a base to eventually gain Norwegian citizenship.
-Unfortunately though, you may be able to enter Svalbard on any passport, but you have to go through Norway and therefore need a Schengen visa.
+Unfortunately, though you may be able to enter Svalbard on any passport, you have to go through Norway and therefore need a Schengen visa.

-Join YPT on our Svalbard tour next October!
+Join YPT on our Svalbard tour this June